Prima Civitas Reports on Achievements and Accomplishments

 In an effort to spur the deployment of ultra high speed internet in market-ready regions, Prima Civitas has partnered with both public and private sector entities to enable a fast track approach for gigabit-speed connectivity in Michigan.
 With initial demonstrations in the Greater Lansing area and the City of Flint, Prima Civitas is cutting through bureaucratic barriers so that the market itself can demand, and receive, access to this infrastructure in a fast and cost effective manner.
 Our work has been recognized by national partners as cutting edge and will see significant development throughout 2014.

 - i6/IP Law Clinic

 In support of the federal i6 Green Proof of Concept Center, Prima Civitas continued to provide resources and connectivity for green startups and small businesses throughout 2013.
-As part of this work, and in partnership with the MSU College of Law, PC facilitated the first ever Intellectual Property (IP) Law Clinic, a feature available to any budding entrepreneur in need of legal services for their IP.
+As part of this work, and in partnership with the MSU College of Law, we facilitated the first ever Intellectual Property (IP) Law Clinic, a feature available to any budding entrepreneur in need of legal services for their IP.
 The first clinic supported entrepreneurs from the Holland/Grand Rapids area, Flint/Genesee County area, and the greater Lansing area.
 The clinic was successful enough that a second clinic was established for 2014.

 - Design Michigan

 Prima Civitas continued to provide key connectivity, strategic development, and administrative support for the creation of Design Michigan, a statewide “association of associations”, supporting the broad and expansive design industry.
 With anchor partners in Grand Rapids, greater Lansing, and Detroit, Design Michigan provides a platform for leadership for one of Michigan’s least recognized, but most impactful, industries.
 With the support of Prima Civitas, partners have raised dollars to launch the first ever comprehensive economic impact study of the industry, to be released in the second half of 2014.